 Graduate Program Requirements

 In the first year, students are required to take the Proseminar (PSY 500/501), which covers several basic areas of psychology.
-By the end of the second year, students should have demonstrated basic competence in quantitative methods by completing Quantitative Analysis in Psychological Research (PSY 503) and have completed a six-week course in the Responsible Conduct of Research (PSY 591a).
+By the end of the second year, students should have demonstrated basic competence in quantitative methods by completing Foundations of Statistical Methods for Psychological Science (PSY 503) and Advanced Statistical Methods for Psychological Science (PSY 504).
+Students must have completed a six-week course in the Responsible Conduct of Research (PSY 591a).
 In consultation with their advisor, students may enroll in additional seminars in the Department of Psychology and/or other departments at Princeton when appropriate.

 Students are required to take Design & Interpretation of Social Psychological Research (PSY 551) and/or Research Seminar in Cognitive Psychology (PSY 543) every semester.
 These courses are weekly seminars in which colleagues and external speakers in the student’s field present.
 In addition, students are themselves required to present once per year.
 If a student is seeking a joint degree in neuroscience, Current Issues in Neuroscience and Behavior (PSY 511) is also required every semester.